 - Understand the distinguishing characteristics of innovative organisations (regarding external communications, leadership, strategy, creativity and structure)

 - Be introduced to issues regarding the launch and the post‐launch marketing campaign supporting new products and services.

-The aim of this module is to provide you with knowledge and understanding of the entrepreneurial and innovation agenda, the need for innovation and all aspects of the new venture creation process including feasibility testing, marketing financial forecasting and securing finance.
-At the end of this process you will be able to produce a comprehensive business plan covering the first three years of the commercialisation of their business idea.
+The aim of this module is to provide you with the broad knowledge and understanding of the entrepreneurial and innovation agenda, the need for innovation and all aspects of the new venture creation process including feasibility testing, marketing financial forecasting and securing finance.
+You will be expected to come to this practical programme with a business idea which you intend to develop.
+Your business concept plan will be reviewed prior to the start of the formal teaching of the module to ensure its suitability.
+At the end of this module you will be able to produce a comprehensive business plan so you can then launch a business.

 At the end of the module students will have an understanding of: